Redundancy Policy

 Appeals

 Redundant colleagues may appeal against the decision to dismiss by reason of redundancy.
-Redundant colleagues will have five working days from the date of the confirmation of redundancy letter to lodge an appeal, setting out the grounds of the appeal, in writing to the person named in the redundancy confirmation letter or the Head of Colleague Relations.
+Redundant colleagues will have five working days from the date of the confirmation of redundancy letter to lodge an appeal, setting out the grounds of the appeal, in writing to the person named in the redundancy confirmation letter.

 Additional Support

-If you have any questions regarding this policy or require additional support, you should speak to your line manager.
-Alternatively, you can contact the HR advisor for your business group or email HR.advice@midcounties.coop.
+If you have any questions regarding this policy or require additional support, you can contact the HR advice line (hr.advice@midcounties.coop).